LilButter/Mezeporta/README.md

-Mezeporta is a Monster Hunter Frontier launcher for community servers supporting 19 versions across all game branches.
+Mezeporta is a MHF launcher for Erupe community servers supporting 19 versions across all game branches.

 ##
 ### How to run